- Horse Owner

 - Any horse which is unruly and which, in the Stewards’ opinion, is unsafe to continue to race.

-All retired horses, except those being exported by their original owners, will be inspected by the Club's veterinary surgeons who will determine the disposal of the retired horses, for example:
+All retired horses, except those being exported by their original owners, will be inspected by the Club's veterinary surgeons who will assess their suitability for different retirement options including:

 - transfer to Beas River Country Club / riding schools for leisure riding;